Cats4LifeUK7/CT-Pack-Launcher-Template/README.md

 ## Building

-With the required dependencies installed, just run `make launcher` in the project's directory:
+With the required dependencies installed, just run `make launcher` in the project's directory.
+Also make sure to use launcher.dol instead of the other files when it is finished.